Housman And The Ex

-After pondering the location and size of Crosby,4 I began wondering what kind of guy from Crosby would buy a copy of Housman’s second book of poems.
+After learning the town’s location and size,4 I began wondering what kind of guy living in Crosby, North Dakota in 1922 would buy a copy of Housman’s second book of poems.

 And, thanks to the wonders of the internet, I found a few answers to that question.